-On August 28, 1875, a notice was filed for the townsite of Uncompahgre and a number of log cabins were built and a post office was established in October.
+On August 28, 1875, a notice was filed for the townsite of Uncompahgre, and a number of log cabins were built, and a post office was established in October.
 Otto Mears was awarded the contract to carry the mail to the various mining camps in the area.
 During these early days, the mail was often carried by dog sleds and skis in the winter.
 At one point, the snow was so bad that Mears’ carriers declared they could not get through, and Mr. Mears, rather face a charge of breach of contract, personally carried the mail on snowshoes.
-It was probably this mail contract that led Mears to build the Ouray-Lake Fork Toll Road, known for years as the “Mears Toll Road.”
+This mail contract probably led Mears to build the Ouray-Lake Fork Toll Road, known for years as the “Mears Toll Road.”

-By the spring of 1876, more miners made their way to the area and the town was surveyed and formally incorporated in October 1876 as the town of Ouray.
-Within no time, it boasted a population of 400 people and 214 buildings, most of which were made of logs.
+By the spring of 1876, more miners made their way to the area, and the town was surveyed and formally incorporated in October 1876 as the town of Ouray.
+It boasted a population of 400 people and 214 buildings within no time, most of which were made of logs.
 These structures included a school with 43 students, four general stores, one sawmill, an ore sampling works, two hotels, and a post office.

 In the meantime, more rich discoveries were made at nearby Imogene and Yankee Boy basins.
 Ouray became the major supply center for these new strikes.

-By 1880, significant ore deposits had been found in the area, with the greatest concentration of high-quality ore found in the Ironton area 10 miles south of Ouray, and in the Sneffels District and Imogene Basin workings to the west and southwest.
-At that time, Ouray became the shipping point and supply center of the region, a role that it would serve for over 90 years.
+By 1880, significant ore deposits had been found in the area, with the greatest concentration of high-quality ore found in the Ironton area 10 miles south of Ouray and the Sneffels District and Imogene Basin workings to the west and southwest.
+Ouray became the shipping point and supply center of the region at that time, a role that it would serve for over 90 years.

-The Red Mountain Mining District came into its own in 1882 and Otto Mears constructed a toll road from Ouray to the new district.
-By that time, Ouray was taking on the trappings of a true urban center, as brick buildings began to replace the wooden ones.
+The Red Mountain Mining District came into its own in 1882, and Otto Mears constructed a toll road from Ouray to the new district.
+By that time, Ouray was taking on a true urban center’s trappings, as brick buildings began to replace the wooden ones.

 By 1885, Ouray boasted a population of 1800 people, two weekly newspapers – the Ouray Times and the Solid Muldoon, an ore sampling works, a 10-stamp mill, a bank, three churches, several schools, and numerous restaurants, hotels, saloons, and fraternal organizations.